 Concept of Primate City & Primacy

 The concept of primate city and city primacy was developed to focus attention on the relationship in size between the largest city and other cities of a closed urban system.
 City size distribution refers to the frequency distribution of settlements in different size categories.
-The observed distributions for urban distributions are compared with the theoretical or empirical model such as Central Place Theory, the rank size rule, Primate city concept and the mercantilist model.
+The observed distributions for urban distributions are compared with the theoretical or empirical model such as Central Place Theory, Hoyt Model or Sector Model, the rank size rule, Primate city concept and the mercantilist model.

 The idea of primacy was first introduced by mark Jefferson in 1939.
 His proposition was that nationalism crystallizes in primate cities which are super eminent in both size and national influence.
 He assessed the degree of primacy by computing the ratio of the size of the second and third ranking cities to that of the largest one.
 He found that in the forty-six countries of the world the largest cities were two or three times as large as the next largest city.
 The ratio of the population of the three largest cities approximated the sequence 100:30:20 ( i.e. the third largest is one-fifth the six of the largest).
 According to him there are various reasons for a city to exceed its neighbors in size, but once it did so the process became cumulative giving it an impetus to grow and draw away from all other cities in character as well as size.
 The particular ratio sequence has been later ignored, though the concept of the primate city and primacy is widely used.